lawnchairsociety/OpenTowerMUD/server/README.md

 ### The Infinity Spire

 A 100-floor unified tower unlocked after all 5 racial tower bosses are defeated (tracked globally).
-Features the ultimate challenge: The Blighted One.
+Features the ultimate challenge: The Architect.

 ### The Great Labyrinth